CentOS/python-cicoclient/docs/cli_usage.rst

           -h, --help            show this help message and exit --arch <arch>         Requested server architecture.
 Defaults to x86_64.
           --release <release>   Requested CentOS release.
 Defaults to 7.
-          --count <count>       Requested amount of servers.
+          --count <count>       Requested number of servers.
 Defaults to 1.
           --retry-count <count>
-                                Amount of retries to do in case of failure.
+                                Number of retries to do in case of failure.
 Defaults to 1.
           --retry-interval <seconds>
                                 Wait between subsequent retries.
 Defaults to 10